Reading progress: 0%

 Buffy Sainte-Marie: Indigenous Truth in a Folk World

 While Bob Dylan was expanding the poetic range of folk songwriting, other voices were pushing its political scope.
-Buffy Sainte-Marie entered the revival scene in the early 1960s, and her background made her different from many of her peers.
-She was born on the Piapot Cree First Nation in Saskatchewan and was later adopted.
-She brought Indigenous history and contemporary struggles directly into her music.
+Buffy Sainte-Marie entered the revival scene in the early 1960s and brought Indigenous history and contemporary struggle directly into folk songwriting.

 Her first album, It’s My Way!
 (1964), included songs about war, displacement, and colonial violence.
 “Universal Soldier” was a popular song that many people covered, including Donovan.
 It became an anti-war anthem.
 But the song’s message was more than just protest.
 It questioned the responsibility of people in positions of power.
 Sainte-Marie’s writing was straightforward, but it didn’t give simple answers.